balionis-arvydas/balionis-js/README.md

 28. balionis-react8
    - spike to build react app using react-grid-layout, balionis-react6 (redux) as a baseline.

+29. balionis-react9
+   - spike to build react app from scratch with webpack and typescript.

 # How?

 ## Node Setup